July in world evangelism outreach: It happened today!

 the congress gave visibility to the broad evangelical movement committed to world

-- July 17, 1996 -- A senior from Wake Forest University, Matthew Alexander, heads to
+- July 17, 1996 -- A senior from Wake Forest University, Matthew Alexander, headed to

 Marseilles, France, for a summer of volunteer work with Youth With a Mission.
 He never made